 2.2.1. communicate with other service providers to enable the supplier to obtain all information which may be necessary in order for the supplier to render the services.
-Should the supplier so require, the customer shall sign a separate letter authorising the supplier to approach the service providers to request such information as aforesaid which can be furnished as proof that the supplier has been mandated by the customer to approach the service providers for the purposes set out in clause 2
+Should the supplier so require, the customer shall sign a separate letter authorising the supplier to approach the service providers to request such information as aforesaid which can be furnished as proof that the supplier has been mandated by the customer to approach the service providers for the purposes set out in clause 2.2; and/or

 2.2.2. to enter into agreements and arrangements with third parties as may be necessary for the supplier to render the services.